The Soul Star ⭐️ The Planet of Algoritmo

 Algobrith conceded that it was always a tricky business trying to navigate the world below.
 Talking to its shades was even trickier.
 So he turned his mind instead to the beauty and miracle of its present construction.
 If he were to graph even the tiniest fraction of the algorithmic propulsions beneath him, it might look something like this:

-Above Algoritmo’s shell was the world of the Algorithmians, which was the most complex world in universe.
+Above Algoritmo’s shell was the world of the Algorithmians, which was the most complex world in the cosmos.
 It incorporated every species from every world of the Kraslika, from 1 million BC to the present.

 On the distant plains or cities of Algoritmo, the diverse populations reworked the dynamics they had known during their lives in the Kraslika.
 None of these dynamics, however, involved war or violence.
 Algotodo had seen to that.
 Algotodo had aimed all of his algorithms toward eclecticism and fusion, toward unity in diversity.
-Those who migrated (or some might say transmigrated) to the capital Algodad were encouraged to ponder idealistic philosophies which posited a fundamental unity in the cosmos, and to explore the endless manifestations of science and art.
+Those who lived in the countryside did so peacefully, without ever thinking to steal from their neighbour.
+Why would they steal?
+They had everything they needed.
+Those who lived in the capital city, Algodad, were encouraged to ponder the fundamental unity in the cosmos, and to explore the endless manifestations of science and art.

 As a result, the Algorithmians didn’t spend their time fighting, or scheming how to fight.
 True, they spent decades, and sometimes even centuries, working out the conflicts they once thought so important.
 Yet over time these conflicts looked more and more like the disagreements of senile inmates in an asylum.
-Once the Algorithmians had worked through these conflicts, they were free to pursue the things that had made life worth living, such as love, football, art, design, cuisine, blue martini parties, theatre, car racing, literature, music, or golf.
+Once the Algorithmians had worked through these conflicts, they were free to pursue the things that made life worth living — connection to family and friends, art, literature, sports, design, cuisine, blue-green martini parties, theatre, car racing, music, and golf.

-Looking out over the Grand Plaza in the centre of Algodad, Algobrith shook his head at the things he had read about in the daily papers of the Kraslika.
+Looking out over the Piazza Grande in the centre of Algodad, Algobrith shook his head at the things he had read about in the daily papers of the Kraslika.

-Instead of that senseless carnage and intrigue, he saw artists and philosophers next to him in the cafés.
-Or he saw them up in their garrets and penthouses, writing, drawing, thinking, experimenting.
+Instead of that senseless carnage and intrigue, he saw artists and philosophers next to him in the caffès.
+Or he imagined them up in their garrets and penthouses, writing, drawing, thinking, experimenting.

-The Algobadian philosophers had a poetic sensibility, and could stare for hours at the curl of hair as it danced in the breeze.
-Hypnotized, they wondered if all of their philosophizing wasn’t just another way of not getting entirely lost in beauty, the beauty of the dark-eyed Algobadian nymphs who winked at them from the other side of a cafe or bar, or who looked down at them from their tree-house dorms, or who looked across at them from a side-street, longing for an afternoon in their cot or on their carpet, with the soft winds of Algoritmo swaying through the trees outside, and the soft light of the sun filtering through the trees, through the window, and onto the face of their lover.
+The thinkers in the capital city Algobad had a particularly well-developed sense of poetry.
+They could stare for hours at the curl of hair as it danced in the breeze.
+Hypnotized, they wondered if all of their philosophizing wasn’t just another way of not getting entirely lost in beauty, the beauty of the dark-eyed Algobadian nymphs who winked at them from the other side of a caffè or bar, or who looked down at them from their tree-house suites, or who looked across at them from a side-street, longing for an afternoon in their cot or on their carpet, with the soft winds of Algoritmo swaying through the trees outside, and the soft light of the sun filtering through the window and onto the face of their lover.

 ⭐️